New rules outlaw some of Nike's record-breaking shoes

 The new rules also state that, from April 30, any shoe used in competition must have been generally available to the public for four months - putting paid to the use by Nike and others of prototypes by its athletes in major races.

+There will also be new rules governing the construction of track spikes.

-World Athletics' review concluded that the new technology may provide a performance advantage and could raise concerns that it might threaten the integrity of the sport, and it has recommended further research.
+WA's review concluded that the new technology "may provide a performance advantage and could raise concerns that it might threaten the integrity of the sport".

+WA will now establish an expert working group to guide future research into shoe technology and to assess new shoes that emerge on the market.

+Nike did not immediately respond to Reuters' request for comment on the decision.